shermanhuman/valueoptimizedsupport/README.md

 Keep it simple.
 Identify your core values, if you pick contradictory or conflicting values make sure you express the nuance of your strategy explicitly.

+## Don't be afraid of commitment
+At some support organizations avoiding commitment is the rule.
+Usually the agent making the commitment isn't empowered to actually follow up on them.
+This can be pretty frustrating as a user looking for a solution and getting evasive non-commital replies.
+Support should be empowered to make reasonable commitments.
+As a corollary, commitments must be kept and followed up on rigorously.
+Keeping commitments builds trust and is essential to value optimized support.

 ## Strategy

 ### Scale